JulianStone5/SoftSysFantasyOwl/reports/report.md

 In this project, our aim is create the battleship game that can be played remotely between two players.
 Battle ship is a game wherein two players are given a 9 x 11 board and 5 ships.
 The ships are sized 1 x 1, 2 x 1, 3 x 1, 4 x 1, and 5 x 1, respectively.
 Without looking at each others' board, the two players randomly place the five ship on the board.
 Then, the players take turns, each guessing a block on the board in hopes that they have successfully "hit" the enemy ship.
 The first player to "hit" all of the opposing player's ships is the victor.

 To create the game, we first have to consider the essential components of our game.
 The most important aspects of our game are the network and the game rules.
-As such, we created a
+As such, we created the board.c file.
+The board.c file contains all of functions for creating the logic of the game, such as creating a board and adding ships to the board.
+The server.c file handles the server side operations through socket programming.
+All calculations for the board are done on the server.
+The client.c handles the client side operations and sends messages for the server to interpret.
+The network_board.c is a supporting file that contains functions to be used in the server and client code.

 show game working (screenshot)